Hénon map: The Attractor

 The Hénon map is a two-dimensional diffeomorphism with a constant Jacobian determinant.
 The Jacobian matrix of the map is:$$J = \begin{bmatrix} -2ax & 1 \\ b & 0 \end{bmatrix}$$The determinant of this matrix is $det(J) = -b$.
 Because the map is dissipative (i.e., volumes shrink under iteration), the determinant must be between -1 and 1.
-The Hénon map is dissipative for 1.
+The Hénon map is dissipative for |b| < 1.
 For the classical parameters $a = 1.4, b = 0.3$, the determinant is -0.3, so the map contracts areas at a constant rate.
 Every iteration shrinks areas by a factor of 0.3.

 This contraction, combined with a stretching and folding action, creates the characteristic fractal structure of the Hénon attractor.
 For the classical parameters, most initial conditions lead to trajectories that outline this boomerang-like shape.
 The attractor contains an infinite number of unstable periodic orbits, which are fundamental to its structure.